Worklytics/psoxy/docs/terraform-cloud.md

 If you're using Terraform Cloud or Enterprise, here are a few things to keep in mind.

+NOTE: this is tested only for gcp; for aws YMMV, and in particular we expect Microsoft 365 sources will not work properly, given how those are authenticated.

 ## Getting Started

+Prereqs:
+  - git/java/maven, as described here https://github.com/Worklytics/psoxy#required-software-and-permissions
+  - for testing, you'll need the CLI of your host environment (eg, AWS CLI, GCloud CLI, Azure CLI) as well as npm/NodeJS installed on your local machine

 After authenticating your terraform CLI to Terraform Cloud/enterprise, you'll need to: